 **Helpful tips and common mistakes

 What is braising exactly?
 It’s a cooking method that combines both dry and moist heat.
-Most often, the item being braised is first seared on the stove top.
-This allows the outside to brown and caramelize.
-It is then finished in the oven in which the meat is slow cooked in a certain amount of liquid.
+First, sear the meat on the stovetop, allowing it to brown and caramelize.
+Then, finish it in the oven with just a touch of liquid.
 Slow cooking the meat at a lower temperature breaks down the connective tissue, resulting in tender meat.
-This also explains why tougher meats are used for braising.
 If you cannot find brisket, substitute with a roast, tri-tip, pork shoulder, or even lamb shanks.

 If you’ll notice, this recipe doesn’t require you to sear the brisket first.
 However, the beef will still darken in color because of the spices being used.